 “In life, one gets very few chances to come home again,” she said.
 “And I’m so happy that I have the opportunity to come home again to Boston University.”

 Looking at her team in the seats facing the podium, she said, “To my players—it’s kind of weird to say, but exciting—I am so glad that you are able to be here today.
 I am thrilled to be your coach.”

 Moseley, relaxed and joking throughout a Q&A at the press conference, was asked about her earlier locker room meeting with the team.
 “That’s classified,” she said, but she did tell them they could win a championship “every year—no pressure.”

 Moseley takes over from Katy Steding, coach for the last four years.
-The Terriers finished their just-ended season with a 5-13 Patriot League record and a 31-88 record during Steding’s tenure, prompting the decision to make a change in leadership, said Drew Marrochello, director of athletics, in a news release last month.
+The Terriers finished their 2017–2018 season with a 5-13 Patriot League record and a 31-88 record during Steding’s tenure, prompting the decision to make a change in leadership, said Drew Marrochello, director of athletics, in a March 2018 news release.

 He recalled a phone conversation during the interview process with a person he respects, who gushed about two possible candidates for coach.
 “I think I let them talk for seven minutes,” Marrochello said, before asking what his caller thought of Moseley.

 After a pause, the reply was, “If you can get Marisa Moseley, disregard what I said about the other two candidates.”

 “Yeaahh, obviously we were excited,” shooting guard Payton Hauck (CGS’17, ENG’19) said about their new coach hailing from UConn.
 “It’s huge for us, and I think we can make really big steps for the future.”